 These events may result in occasional spikes in the parking demand in and around the commercial area.
 Because of their occasional nature, the City should not increase public parking to accommodate special events.
 Rather, the City should maximize the use of existing parking located within Port Credit outside of the primary commercial area.
 By way of example, the Port Credit GO Station lots are typically empty during special events (i.e. on evenings and Saturdays) and these parking lots could be used as a supplementary parking area for special events.
 To promote use of these lots, the City or BIA could offer a free shuttle to/from these lots in order to ensure access is convenient.
+Further, temporary bicycle parking corrals or bicycle valets can be introduced for special events.

 The City should continue to support the Transformative Parking Space project by permitting on-street parking to be converted into places that benefit the public realm such as patios, public art, bicycle parking, etc. Information provided by City staff indicates that the City could convert between 20 and 30 on-street spaces in Port Credit in the next several years.
-If the transformations prove successful, the City should continue to seek new opportunities within Port Credit and Lakeview for parking spaces conversions over time while at the same time ensuring that there is sufficient parking overall by implementing the other recommendations in this report.
+If the transformations prove successful, the City should continue to seek new opportunities within Port Credit and Lakeview for parking spaces conversions while at the same time ensuring that there is sufficient parking overall by implementing the other recommendations in this report.